edertone/TurboBuilder/README.md

 #### Build features

+- Compiles source code for several modern languages
 - Automatic version number generation
-- Generates a 'target' folder containing the results of the build
+- Generates a 'target' folder containing all the results of the build
-- Supports multiple development languages: JavaScript, Css, Php, TypeScript and Java

 #### Deploy features